Bealby/grandpas-pocket-watch-shop/README.md

-Although their professional usage in the modern environment has come to an end they still hold a lot of value and attraction for enthusiasts who enjoy both the pleasure of owning one as well as fixing and refurbishing them.
+Although their professional usage in the modern environment has come to an end they still hold a lot of value and attraction for enthusiasts who enjoy both the pleasure of owning a pocket watch and fixing and refurbishing one.

-Although a niche market the value of Pocket watches and parts can be highly sought after and highly valued.
+Although a niche market the value of pocket watches, parts and tools can be highly sought after and highly valued.

 The aim of this Website is to provide an outlet for 'Pocket Watches',